 Services for Homeless Families & Individuals

-- Shirley’s Place is our Day Hospitality Center which offers shower and laundry services, a place for workshops, respite, light meals, and case management for homeless families and undeserved neighbors.
+– Shirley’s Place is our Day Hospitality Center which offers shower and laundry services, a place for workshops, respite, light meals, and case management for homeless families and underserved neighbors.

 – Our Social Services Office assists neighbors in crisis with rent, mortgage, utilities, food, transportation, and medical expenses, as well as provides case management and crisis intervention.